-Angioplasty is quite a complicated procedure that needs only the best hands taking care of the patient in the OT.
+Angioplasty is quite a complicated procedure that needs only the best hands to take care of the patient in the OT.
 However, the results are life-changing, so it is a procedure worth all the risks.
 There are different types of angioplasties, but let us take the example of the most common type of angioplasty i.e. coronary angioplasty.
 It can improve the quality of a patient’s life by maximizing the blood flow through an artery that served as a major hindrance in the blood flow previously.
 Also, once angioplasty is done, the pain quotient in the chest area is reduced significantly as well.
 However, angioplasty is not the ultimate cure for cardiovascular diseases by any stretch of the imagination.
-A patient suffering from heart issues will still need to incorporate quality of life improvers in their life.
-An example is exercise.
+A patient suffering from heart issues will still need to incorporate quality-of-life improvers in their life.
+An example is an exercise.

 We know we have said that the pros outweigh the cons in the case of angioplasty.
 However, that doesn’t mean that one should remain woefully ignorant about the side effects and risks associated with this cardiovascular intervention.
 So, in this section of the discussion, we talk about some of the complications that can arise, post an angioplasty.
 Firstly, you should know that there is a chance of re-narrowing of arteries [ii].
 However, the risk of that happening is quite less, so patients planning to undergo an angioplasty can relax.
 Then, there is an increased risk of blood clotting as well, which can lead to a heart attack eventually.
 Lastly, the incision area where the catheter was inserted might bleed a bit, so patients have to be mindful of that as well.

 There are two possible scenarios in this regard.
-One is representative of the non-emergency angioplasties.
+One is representative of non-emergency angioplasties.
 The second depicts the situation post-emergency-angioplasty.
 In the case of the former situation, the patient will be asked to stay at the hospital for a night, for routine observation purposes.
 The max it is going to take to return to work for a patient who has undergone a non-emergency angioplasty is 5-7 days [iii].
-On the other hand, these time periods are significantly different in the case of emergency-angioplasties.
+On the other hand, these time periods are significantly different in the case of emergency angioplasties.
 The exact duration of the patient’s stay in the hospital depends on the severity of the cardiovascular issue the patient is suffering from.